 So, the next best thing is to find ways to shorten our learning curve for next year.

-As the summer growing season wraps up in Colorado and Utah, it’s a great time to ask…
+As we near the end of the summer flowerpot season in western states like Colorado, Utah and Wyoming, it’s a great time to ask…

 How’d your flowerpots turn out?